Short description of Individual Emission Rights for Flying (IERF)

 Some caveats when interpreting these findings are:

-• Not all summed kilometers of the 18-80 year flying citizens in the population can be covered by IERF-certificates, i.e. 67% of 92 billion kilometers.
+- Not all summed kilometers of the 18-80 year flying citizens in the population can be covered by IERF-certificates, i.e. 67% of 92 billion kilometers.
 This is however no problem.
 Arguments: 1. fewer certificates are needed due to the expected savings effect of IERF (see previous point), 2.
-The government can temporarily offer more mileage purchases than are covered by certificates sold.
+The government can temporarily offer more purchases of emission rights than are covered by certificates sold.

 Acceptance of IERF